Nexfinity/CakeyBot-Wiki/en/changelists/changelist-2026.md

 * The length limit for Custom Stat Channels now applies to the finished name rather than the template, so templates may be up to 200 characters.
   * Member names inside a channel name are shortened to 32 characters so a long name never pushes the rest out.
 * Ping role pickers on the Daily Content, Anti-Raid, and Suggestions pages now offer `@everyone`, like the social feed ones already did.
+* Bumped AFK message limit from 100 characters to 300 characters.

 ## Added
 * Added a new Invite Tracking feature.